ararati/glassofcode.com/content/posts/preventing-memory-leaks-in-js.md

 Pay attention, even if you remove the emitter object (customEventEmitter in the example) without removing the listener via removeListener, the listener won’t be removed.

-An example just with the front-end and registering listener via HTML element, even if element will be removed, the listeners continue to stay at memory:
+An example just with the front-end and registering listener via HTML element, even if the element will be removed, the listeners continue to stay in memory:
 ```javascript
 const data = { /* Large object */ };
 const eventListener = () => { console.log(data); }; // the variable captured in a closure,